AlanCLo/MuranoWalmaExample/README.md

 # Murano Walma Whiteboard Example.

-This is a Murano package that deploys Walma designed for the Nectar cloud.
-Walma is a collaborative whiteboard that works on and modern web browser.
-It is intended to be a useful application for general purposes and also provide a reference implementation from The University of Melbourne's Nectar community.
+This Murano package designed for the Nectar cloud deploys Walma.
+Walma is a collaborative whiteboard that works on any modern web browser.
+It is intended to be a useful application for general purposes and also provides a reference implementation as a contribution from The University of Melbourne's Nectar community.

 **This setup is not designed to be a long-standing Walma server**.
 Start a new instance of Walma with Murano and use it for your workshop/conference/etc for the next few days.
 Once you are done you should shutdown the instance from Nectar dashboard.